7th International Workshop on

 Submissions

 Submitted papers should not exceed five (5) pages plus references.
-Authors are asked to use the Overlay-specific CEURART LaTeX style, which will be made available soon.
-Authors of accepted papers will have the possibility to extend their submissions for the final camera-ready version to eight (8) pages plus references.
+Authors are asked to use the CEURART LaTeX style, which is available through CEUR here.
+Authors of accepted papers will have the possibility to extend their submissions for the final camera-ready version to eight (8) pages plus references and appendix.

 Submissions must be in PDF format and will be handled via EasyChair at the following address: https://easychair.org/conferences/?conf=overlay2025 .